 1.1.S.110 Severely disabled (DSP)

-- totally unable to work for at least the next 2 years, and
+- totally unable to work for at least the next 2 years (see below), and

-- unable to benefit within the next 2 years from participation in a program of assistance or a rehabilitation program, or
+- unable to benefit within the next 2 years from participation in a program of assistance, rehabilitation program, or education and training, or

 - is permanently blind (1.1.P.210).

-Example: Recipients may be accepted as being severely disabled without a medical examination if they have:
+In limited situations, a person may be accepted as being severely disabled without a medical examination or JCA if, based on existing evidence, they have:

-- a terminal illness such as AIDS (group IV HIV infection),
+- a terminal illness (such as stage 4 cancer)

 - severe degenerative neurological conditions, or

 - severe disabilities as a result of head injuries.

 Recipients who receive a special rate disability pension from DVA because of blindness or total and permanent incapacity for work are also accepted as being severely disabled.